Kathy Veterane, owner of Tapestry Garden Design

 In 2003, I started Tapestry Garden Design to transition from maintenance work into designing and creating new gardens.
 I discovered my passion was for re-working established gardens, a process I call renovation, which involves choosing what to keep, what to prune into shape, and what to edit.
 I became fascinated with correct pruning and transplanting techniques, studying the science-based techniques of Cass Turnbull, founder of Plant Amnesty, and her mentor, Dr. Alex Shigo.
 For pruning fruit trees, Tom Thornton of Cloud Mountain Farm offered invaluable methods.

-Recognizing the interconnectedness of all life contributes to my value of developing relationships with my clients and crew, the plants I use, and the garden itself.
+Recognizing the interconnectedness of all life contributes to my value of developing relationships with my clients, the plants I use, and the garden itself.
 I love the process of collaborating with other passionate gardeners.

-For the last twenty years, I have gardened on ten acres in the county with my husband, two dogs, and three cats.
+For the last twenty five years, I have gardened on ten acres in the county with my husband, two dogs, and two cats.